 a) Ask the contractor before they do the work to complete a health declaration statement.
 If they are unwell an alternative contractor will be contacted.

-c) Ask the tenant to ensure all surfaces and door handles are wiped down before the contracting work.
+c) Ask you to ensure all surfaces and door handles are wiped down before the contracting work.

 d) Recommend that the contractor use gloves or hand sanitiser while completing the work.

-This is a challenging time for all businesses and public alike.
-If we take precautionary measures, we can do our bit in limiting the spread of Covid-19.
-It remains an everchanging landscape and we will update you with new developments as they come to hand.
-Should you have any questions, please don’t hesitate to contact your property manager.
+This is difficult time for all New Zealanders.
+But if we take precautionary measure, we can do our bit in limiting the spread of coronavirus.
+It remains an everchanging landscape and we will update you with new developments as appropriate going forward.
+If you have any questions, please don’t hesitate to reach out and contact your property manager.